aquaproj/aquaproj.github.io/docs/reference/usage.md

    $ aqua gr --out-testdata testdata.yaml suzuki-shunsuke/tfcmt

+   If -cmd is set, aqua sets files.

+   e.g.

+   $ aqua gr -cmd gh cli/cli

+     files:
+       - name: gh

+   You can specify multiple commands with commas ",".

+   e.g.

+   $ aqua gr -cmd age,age-keygen FiloSottile/age

+     files:
+       - name: age
+       - name: age-keygen

 OPTIONS:
-   --out-testdata value  A file path where the testdata is outputted --deep                Resolve version_overrides (default: false) --help, -h            show help
+   --out-testdata value     A file path where the testdata is outputted --cmd value              A list of commands joined with single quotes ',' --limit value, -l value  the maximum number of versions (default: 0) --deep                   This flag was deprecated and had no meaning from aqua v2.15.0.
+This flag will be removed in aqua v3.0.0. https://github.com/aquaproj/aqua/issues/2351 (default: false)
+   --help, -h               show help
 ```

 ## aqua list